 India has encouraged artists from all disciplines and backgrounds for centuries.
 Many of their works can still be seen in temples, mausoleums, and even caves across the country.
 So it’s no surprise that modern India also welcomes artists from all heritages.
 Here are some of the best arts festivals across the sub-continent.

 Held only every second year the Kochi-Muziris Biennale is an event not to be missed.
 This blockbuster arts event has something from everyone.
 International artists show alongside young local arts students, demonstrating the diversity of the arts.
 There are lectures, residencies, hands-on events and even special programmes to get kids involved in the arts.
 All of this is set amidst the backdrop of beautiful Fort Kochi in Kerala.
-The next Kochi-Muziris Biennale starts on 12th December 2016 and runs until 27th March 2017.
+The next Kochi-Muziris Biennale starts in December 2018.

 Held in Delhi annually, India Art Fair is the largest contemporary art fair in Asia.
 Local and international exhibitors display their curated artwork covering a range of mediums from painting to sculptures to installations.
 The focus is on highlighting the works of South East Asia and India, covering a diverse range of artists and experiences.
-The next India Art Fair will be held in Delhi from 2nd to 5th February 2017.
+The next India Art Fair will be held in Delhi from 23rd to 26th November, 2017 and in Mumbai from 15th to 18th February 2018.

 India’s Signature festival, Delhi International Arts Festival is one of the country’s most prestigious art festivals.
 Held over several venues across the capital, it aims to highlight a diverse range of arts.
 Education is also an important part of the festival, with its own Children’s film festival and School and College Initiatives to encourage up and coming artists.
 The next Delhi International Arts Festival will be held in November 2017.